Elixir Phoenix Continuous Integration#

 - In Semaphore, follow the link in the sidebar to create a new project.

-- Create your secret as per instructions above.
+- Create a secret as per the instructions above.

-- Edit any file and push GitHub, and Semaphore will run the CI/CD pipeline.
+- Edit any file and push to GitHub, and Semaphore will run the CI/CD pipeline.

 Congratulations!
 You have set up your first Elixir continuous integration project on Semaphore.
-As the next step you will probably want to configure deployment.
+Next, you will probably want to configure deployment.
 For more information and practical examples, see: